Skip to content

 • Select @BusinessEnd("2020-06-19", year, 1) as Date

-• Function will add the lag value 1 to the date passed and will return the end date of that year as “2021-12-31”.
+This function adds a Lag value of 1 to the date passed and returns the end date of that year as “2021-12-31”.

 • Select @BusinessEnd("2020-06-19", year, -1) as Date

-• Function will subtract the lag value 1 to the date passed and will return the end date of that year as “2019-12-31”.
+This function subtracts a Lag value of 1 from the date passed and returns the end date of that year as “2019-12-31”.

-• Business end will support additional lag “-0” that will return the previous date of the current date.
+• The business end function also supports an additional Lag “-0” which returns the previous date of the current date.

 • Select @BusinessEnd("2020-06-19", year, -0) as Date